Police used inappropriate 'deadly force' on Floyd: expert - RFI

 Floyd was arrested on suspicion of passing a counterfeit $20 bill in a nearby store.

-A paramedic testified last week that Floyd, 46, was already dead when he arrived on the scene in an ambulance and that Chauvin was still kneeling on his neck.
+A paramedic testified last week that Floyd, 46, was already dead when an ambulance arrived and that Chauvin was still kneeling on his neck.

 Chauvin, who has been in court every day taking meticulous notes and consulting with his attorney, faces up to 40 years in prison if convicted of the most serious charge -- second-degree murder.

+"The family wants him to be held accountable in the court of law to the full extent," Crump said.

+Police officers are rarely convicted in the United States when charges are brought and a conviction on any of the counts against Chauvin will require the jury to return a unanimous verdict.

-The other three former police officers involved in the arrest -- Tou Thao, Thomas Lane, and J. Alexander Kueng -- are to be tried separately later this year.
+Three other former police officers involved in the arrest are to be tried separately later this year.

 © 2021 AFP